cchdo/cruise_report_2022_p02w/rosette.rst

 02801 - Replaced o-ring on bottle 10 valve and used hose clamps to secure slack cable to inside of rosette and away from lanyards.

 02901 - Bio cast.
+Dark cast.
 Observed top caps of bottles 16 and 34 catching on lanyards of bottles 17 and 35, respectively.
 Lowered 16, 34, and raised 35.
+Replaced cracked spigot washer on bottle 9.

-02902 - UVP voltage static or unresponsive below ~1700 m.
+02902 - Tape left on transmissometer from dark cast.
+UVP voltage static or unresponsive below ~1700 m.
 Confirmed to be a battery problem associated with insufficient charge following bio casts.
 Bottle 16 was too low and caught on rosette frame.
 Raised bottle 16.

 03001 - UVP operational as normal.